visotoniki9-zz/cummonerPy/Readme.md

 ```
 python cummoner.py
 ```
-It will create a downloads folder and a folder for each chapter like, I. First Time For Everything, now don't expect this thing to be fast, i did this as an exercise for learning scraping in python.
-It does use async but the code could be improved ill probably do it later... maybe.
+It will create a downloads folder and inside a folder for each chapter like, I. First Time For Everything, now don't expect this thing to be fast, I made this as an exercise for learning scraping with python.
+It does use async but the code could be improved, ill probably do it later... maybe.
 Anyway it takes about 2min to finish.